 Do not feed worms scraps from meat or dairy products, onions, garlic, leeks, citrus rinds, hot peppers, oils, butter, vinegar, spicy or pickled foods, or more than small amounts of pineapple.
 You may also want to avoid feeding worms broccoli or other cruciferous vegetables if you notice a strong odor.

 After adding food scraps, cover with a layer of fresh, moist bedding.
 Bedding is the necessary substrate for the worms to move through, and it also adds to their diet.
 Bedding can be shredded newspaper, cardboard, dry leaves, paper egg cartons, or chemical-free paper towels.
 Bedding should be in one-inch pieces or thin strips to prevent compaction.
 Moisten bedding by misting or sprinkling with water; squeeze out excess water so the moisture level is about that of a wrung-out sponge.
 Moisture is critical for the survival of the worms, but too much moisture will prevent them from getting the oxygen they need.
 You can also add a small amount of soil to provide additional microorganisms and grit for the worms to digest.

-Another option is to remove all the material and worms from the bin onto a cleanable surface.
-Separate the material into small mounds, and shine a bright light onto the piles of material.
-The worms will move away from the light toward the center of the piles.
-Remove the outer material from the piles, repeating as necessary until you have harvested all you can without also collecting worms.
+- Shine a bright light on a pile of castings.
+The worms will move away from the light toward the center of the pile.
+Remove the outer layer of material, repeating as necessary until you have harvested all you can without also collecting worms.

 Using the castings

 Worm castings are rich in organic matter and biological activity.
 These qualities improve the structure, fertility, and water-holding capacity of soil.
 Use the castings just like you would other compost: mix into potting soil, spread on top of the soil in your garden or house plants, put some at the bottom of a hole before transplanting, or make compost tea to water plants.